 Dell might not be the most exciting brand, but what it lacks in thrills we find it makes up for in quality and reliability, so it's a strong option for consumers and businesses looking for solid laptops.
-Our top pick for the best monitor with webcam is the Dell P2418HZm.
-At 24 inches, it may be a little on the small side for designers, and at that size you're going to notice that it's 1080P HD rather than 4K, but there's plenty to like and it offers outstanding value.
+Our top pick for the best monitor with webcam is the Dell C2722DE.
+At 27 inches, it provides a decent amount of space for working on other panels while taking a video call, and we think this midrange monitor offers a good balance between specs and value, offering a decent colour gamut and ergonomic design.

 One of the cheapest monitors with a webcam is the ASUS BE24EQK, and thankfully its low price doesn't mean that you have to compromise on quality; in fact, it's quite impressive.
 It's another 24-inch 1080P display (which means that the relatively low resolution doesn't look too bad) with a full HD webcam and dual microphone array.
 It also boasts a 1ms response time, making it a good choice for a bit of gaming after you've packed up for the day.

-Granted, the design is again a little dull like the Acer monitor above, but the bezels are thin and, providing you can get past the angular base, there's plenty on offer.
+Granted, the design is again a little dull, but the bezels are thin and, providing you can get past the angular base, there's plenty on offer.
 What's more, you can fully adjust the webcam – there's a shutter if you want total privacy – or you can tilt or swivel it to get the perfect shot of you rather than your ceiling.

-The C3422WE is a widescreen, curved version of the C2422HE above.
+The C3422WE is a widescreen, curved version of the C2422HE, which is further down on our list.
 It comes with most of the same features, with the same pop-up 5MP IR camera but a 34in curved WQHD screen.
 The curved screen is often a personal preference, some people like it and find it a more immersive experience that makes it easier to view the whole screen, but it is divisive.